What are the rules around wearing a seat belt in a taxi?

 • Those killed between 8pm and 6am were more likely to not be wearing a seat belt than those killed between 6am and 8pm.
 An important statistic for night-time taxi and PHV drivers to consider.

 As you can see, making sure that every passenger you carry wears the correct seat belt, or sits in the right car seat, is an essential part of safe driving.
 Make it a part of your basic driving checklist, along with making sure you have the right taxi insurance.
+Remember, wearing seatbelts is not just a legal requirement but an important safety measure for all passengers.

 Seat belt rules for taxis and PHVs